-How Can a Houston Dog Bite Attorney Help Me Recover Compensation?
+How Can a Dog Bite Attorney in Houston Help You Recover?

 If we can show the owner acted negligently, we can file a claim based on their homeowner’s insurance policy.
-Often, we can negotiate a settlement with the insurance company and recover the payout you need.
-If not, we can file a personal injury lawsuit and ask the judge to award you compensation for your damages.
+Often, we can negotiate a settlement with the insurance company and obtain the recovery you need.
+If not, we can file a personal injury lawsuit and ask the judge to award for damages.

-How Can I Discuss My Dog Bite Case With a Houston Lawyer for Free?
+How Can You Discuss Your Dog Bite Case with Our Lawyer for Free?

-At D. Miller & Associates, PLLC, we offer free case evaluations for Houston dog bite victims.
-You can reach our office today at 713-850-8600.
-Call us to schedule a time to meet with one of our Houston Personal injury attorneys.
+At D. Miller & Associates, PLLC®, our lawyers offer free case evaluations for Houston dog bite victims.
+Call us to schedule a time to meet with one of our personal injury attorneys.

 Related Frequently Asked Questions